 - Escort the person(s) to the nearest exit or stairwell assembly point.

-- At least two people should remain with the person with disability to assist if further evacuation becomes necessary.
+- At least two people should remain with the person with a disability to assist if further evacuation becomes necessary.

 - Do not attempt to move or lift a wheelchair without asking the person using the chair.
 NOTE: Batteries may have to be removed.
 Life support equipment may be attached.